 When a Penske truck is involved in an auto accident, Penske Truck Leasing or another Penske subsidiary may or may not be an appropriate defendant in the case.
 In some cases the Penske truck might simply be a short-term rental.
 In that situation the driver is not a Penske employee is probably separately insured by a third party.
 In this particular situation Penske may not have any direct liability for the accident even if the driver of the Penske truck was clearly at fault.
 In other cases driver might actually be an employee of Penske operating under a lease contract.
 Penske Truck Leasing does employ over 11,000 professional drivers to service its fleet of leased trucks.
 In these situations Penske will be liable for accidents caused by its professional drivers.

 Jackson v.
-Cox, et al.: (Texas, 2014): Plaintiff was driving on 2 lane highway alongside the defendant.
-Defendant was a employed by Penske Truck Leasing as a regional driver and was operating a Penske truck.
-Defendant suddenly changed lanes without signaling and ran plaintiff off the road.
+Cox, et al.: (Texas 2014): Plaintiff was driving on 2 lane highway alongside the defendant.
+Defendant was employed by Penske Truck Leasing as a regional driver and was operating a Penske truck.
+Defendant suddenly changed lanes without signaling and ran the plaintiff off the road.
 Case was settled by Penske for $10,000.

 Wilson v.
 GAF Bldg.
-Mat., et al.: (New Jersey, 2011): Defendant driver in this case was an independent contractor operating a Penske truck that was leased to a local building materials company.
-Defendant got in accident after making unsafe lane change.
-The building materials company was force to indemnify Penske pursuant to its contract and the case was settled for $300,000.
+Mat., et al.: (New Jersey 2011): Defendant driver was an independent contractor operating a Penske truck that was leased to a local building materials company.
+Defendant got in an accident after making an unsafe lane change.
+The building materials company was forced to indemnify Penske pursuant to its contract and the case was settled for $300,000.

 The take-home message here is that Penske is not racing to the courthouse steps to take cases to a jury.
 There are remarkable few verdicts out there involving a company that has a lot of employees and trucks.
 Are they going to make a huge offer out of the gate?
 Maybe not.
 But if you keep applying pressure and show you are ready for trial, the likelihood is you are going to get a reasonable out-of-court settlement from Penske.Contact Miller & Zois About Penske Auto Accidents